benfrick/docs-portfolio/src/commerce/search/api_search.md

 ### <a name="results"></a>Results

-The attributes that a product is assigned influences search results.
+Several factors affect search results, including product attributes and to what field they are assigned.
 If a product is not in the ACTIVE state or is marked "hide from search", the product will be filtered out of the search results by the default rule.

-The field that search criteria is assigned also affects search results because only a subset of product fields are searched.
+If the keyword searched for is not in a field that search queries, the product will be left out of the search results.

 Depending upon the type of search, the source of product data is different.
 Currently, Search Preview and Autocomplete Search use Endeca as a product data source.
 Navigation and Core search use product information supplied by the Product Feed Service.
 Both sources provide Search with inventory availability information.